 The format for your site name (URL) will be https://example.atlassian.net/, where example is a unique character string that you specify.

 Site names are chosen for an entire Atlassian Cloud site at the time you sign up for your first product – for example, when you first sign up for Jira Software Cloud or Confluence Cloud.

 There are a few things to be aware of when choosing your site name:

 Step 3 (optional): Set up Atlassian Access

-If you're planning to use Atlassian Access in cloud, you can sign up for a 30-day free trial before beginning your test migration to get SSO set up for all users and test out user provisioning and audit logging.
-If you need more than 30 days, just let us know.
+If you're planning to use Atlassian Access in Cloud, you can sign up for a 30-day free trial before beginning your test migration to get SSO set up for all users and test out user provisioning and audit logging.
+If you need more than 30 days, contact our support team.